-Our residential urban measurements are performed within a densely populated, single-family residential neighborhood with dense foliage as measured in [17].
-The downtown measurements are performed on streets in Houston, TX, where buildings tens of stories in height line each side.
+Our residential urban measurements are performed within a densely populated, single-family residential neighborhood with dense foliage as measured in [6].
+The downtown measurements are performed on streets in Houston, Texas where buildings tens of stories in height line each side.
 Measurements were performed for scenarios in which one or both sides of the street have no such structures, but are not presented here due to space constraints.
-In all experiments, nodes are placed inside the vehicle, and a 3-dBi antenna is mounted on the vehicle roof at a height of 2 m.
-Before each experiment, we first measure the coherence time of the scenario.
-To do so, we generate UDP traffic of varying packet sizes and record the SNR variance between different windows of packets to determine the coherence time of the channel.
+In all experiments, nodes are placed inside the vehicle and a 3 dBi antenna is mounted on the vehicle roof at a height of 2 m.

-B. Impact of Environment (Static Pair)
+5.2 Impact of Environment (Static Pair)

 Measurements of the outdoor propagation environment allow comparison with in-lab experiments and understanding of the performance of the hardware (i.e., delay spread tolerance, modulation performance, etc.).
-Multipath and delay spread are potential factors that effect performance as in [18], for example, the packet delivery performance was shown to be somewhat uncorrelated with SNR, and the authors concluded that a strong multipath effect is the cause.
+Multipath and delay spread are potential factors that effect performance as in reference [3], for example, the packet delivery performance was shown to be somewhat uncorrelated with SNR, and the authors concluded that a strong multipath effect is the cause.

 Raw Characterization of Outdoor Environments.
-We first measure the channel characteristics of the environments with a static pair of nodes.
-In both the residential and downtown environments, vehicles pass at approximately 30 km/h within 5 m from the location of one of the nodes in the experiment.
-On average, we find the coherence time to be 100 and 80 ms within the residential urban and downtown scenarios, respectively (the duration of tens of packets).
-However, we find that passing cars can drive the coherence time of the residential urban scenario to as low as 15 ms and the downtown scenario to as low as 300 $\mu$ s (less than one packet transmission time).
-Finding: Despite the static topology, the coherence time can be as low as 300 μs, which, in an idealized propagation environment, corresponds to a velocity of 250 km/h.
+We first characterize the environments with a pair of static nodes.
+To do so, we generate UDP traffic of varying packet sizes and record the SNR variance between different windows of packets to determine the coherence time of the channel.
+In both environments, vehicles pass at approximately 30 kph within 5 m from the location of one of the nodes in the experiment.
+On average, we find the coherence time to be 100 ms and 80 ms within the residential urban and downtown scenarios, respectively.
+However, we find that passing cars can drive the coherence time of the residential urban scenario to as low as 15 ms and the downtown scenario to as low as 300 μ s.
+Finding: Despite the static topology, the coherence time can be as low as 300 μ s which in an idealized propagation environment corresponds to a velocity of 250 kph.

 Rate Adaptation Accuracy in Outdoor Environments.
-Next, we measure the performance of multirate mechanisms within both residential urban and downtown scenarios.
-In our experiment, we generate UDP traffic from sender to the receiver for each of the rate adaptation mechanisms at a distance of approximately 100 m in both environments.
-We tested differing ranges for the maximum reach of the transmitters while still being able to transmit packets successfully at the highest modulation rate and the highest transmit power.
+Next, we measure the performance of the multirate mechanism within both the residential urban and downtown scenarios.
+In our experiment, we generate UDP traffic from the sender to the receiver for each of the rate adaptation mechanisms at a distance of approximately 100 m in both environments.
+We tested differing ranges for the maximum reach of the transmitters while still being able to transmit packets successfully at the highest modulation rate and transmitting with the highest transmit power.
 We record the per-packet variance of SNR to measure the fading of the channel during the experiment.
-We note that the average SNR between sender and receiver in the downtown case is 10 dB stronger than the residential urban scenario.
+We note that the average